Taoism: Early modern Taoism

 During the 19th and 20th centuries, Taoism suffered much destruction as a result of religious persecution and numerous wars and conflicts that beset China in the so-called century of humiliation.
 This period of persecution was caused by numerous factors including Confucian prejudices, anti-traditional Chinese modernist ideologies, European and Japanese colonialism, and Christian missionary activity.
-By the 20th century, only one complete copy of the Tao Tsang survived intact, stored at the White Cloud Monastery in Beijing.
+By the 20th century, only one complete copy of the Daozang survived intact, stored at the White Cloud Monastery in Beijing.
 A key Taoist figure during this period was Chen Yingning (1880–1969).
 He was a key member of the early Chinese Taoist Association and wrote numerous books promoting Taoist practice.

 During the Cultural Revolution (1966–1976), many Taoist priests were laicized and sent to work camps, and many Taoist sites and temples were destroyed or converted to secular use.
 This period saw an exodus of Taoists out of China.
 They immigrated to Korea, Malaysia, Singapore, Taiwan, Thailand, and to Europe and North America.
 Thus, the communist repression had the consequence of making Taoism a world religion by disseminating Taoists throughout the world.

 In the 1910s, Taoist doctrine about immortals and waiting until after death to live in "the dwelling of the immortals" was one of the faith's most popular and influential beliefs.

 The 20th century was also a creative period for Taoism despite its many setbacks.
-The Taoist influenced practice of tai chi developed during this time, led by figures like Yang Chengfu and Sun Lutang.
+The Taoist-influenced practice of tai chi developed during this time, led by figures like Yang Chengfu and Sun Lutang.
 Early proponents of tai chi, like Sun Lutang, claimed that it was a Taoist internal practice created by the Taoist immortal Zhang Sanfeng (though modern scholars note that this claim lacks credible historical evidence).